WNderitu/data_science_capstone_project/README.md

 <img width="214" height="35" alt="Screenshot 2025-11-02 at 17 57 44" src="https://github.com/user-attachments/assets/293697af-cd78-4848-9c66-97ac24540aca" />

-- **Mean Average Precision (mAP)**: This is the average of the Average Precisions (APs) across all the different classes.
-It provides an overall measure of the model's performance across all object categories.
-In YOLOv8, the **mAP@0.5** — IoU threshold = 0.5 (i.e., boxes overlap ≥ 50% to count as correct) and **mAP@0.5:0.95** — Mean mAP across IoU thresholds 0.5 to 0.95 (step 0.05) will be presented.
+ **mAP@0.5** — IoU threshold = 0.5 (i.e., boxes overlap ≥ 50% to count as correct) - mean average precision calculated at a fixed IOU threshold of 0.50.
+This generally assesses whether the model can generaly detect the presence and approximate location of an object, and is a less less stric metric.

+ **mAP@0.5:0.95** — Mean mAP across IoU thresholds 0.5 to 0.95 (step 0.05) - average of the mean average precision calculated across multiple IoU thresholds, ranging from 0.50 to 0.95 in steps of 0.05 (i.e 0.50, 0.55, 0.60,...,0.95).

-Other metrics to help understanf the metrics in YOLOv8:
+Other metrics to help understand mAP@0.5 & mAP@0.5-0.95 performance metrics in YOLOv8:
 - **Intersection over Union (IoU)**: This measures the overlap between the model's predicted bounding box and the actual ground truth bounding box.
 An IoU of 1 means perfect overlap, while 0 means no overlap.
-A common threshold (e.g., 0.5 or 0.75) is set to consider a detection as a True Positive.
+A common threshold (e.g., 0.5) is set to consider a detection as a True Positive.
 Higher IoU = better localization accuracy.
-This will be used to determine whether a prediction counts as a correct detection.

 <img width="172" height="38" alt="Screenshot 2025-11-02 at 17 58 54" src="https://github.com/user-attachments/assets/7a788e3c-8038-46ee-90b7-c98468378cb3" />